miklevin/MikeLev.in/_posts/2024-11-13-80-percent-cost-reduction-in-ai-operations.md

 the final mile of this project.
 Boy is this article mis-named.
-Look at the cutting-edge super-valuable million-dollar, billion-dollar, or indeed even trillion-dollar ideas just my stream-of-thought brainstorming lays the groundwork for, haha!
-And not a single person is going to read it, except for the AIs I force-feed it to to get a 250-character meta description, haha!
+Look at the cutting-edge super-valuable million-dollar, billion-dollar, or indeed even trillion-dollar ideas just my stream-of-thought brainstorming lays the groundwork for, ahaha!
+And not a single person is going to read it, except for the AIs I force-feed it to to get a 250-character meta description, ahaha!
 Anyhoo, stuff like this can serve as legacy and interesting historical side-notes if anything else.
 Some people got it, but they struggled with implementation and were thus forgotten, they'll never even say.
 Fading into